Jni75/docker/images/exim4-smtp/readme.md

-# Pure-FTPD Ready Docker Image
+# Exim4 Ready Docker Image

 SMTP server for internal use (by the containers)